nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

    You only need to do this once.
    Complete the following steps:

    a.
+Navigate to the :file:`bin` directory.
-Run the file :file:`bin/emStudio`.
+   #.
+Run the :file:`emStudio` executable file.
    #.
 Select :guilabel:`File` > :guilabel:`Open nRF Connect SDK Project`.

       .. figure:: images/ses_open.png